Surya Bhedi Pranayama

 What are the benefits of Surya Pranayama?

-In this practice, we take a deep breath with the right passage and exhale with the left nostril.
-It pierces Pingala Nadi and activates prana shakti(vital force) in this Nadi.
+In this practice, we take a deep breath through the right nostril and exhale through the left nostril.
+It pierces the Pingala Nadi and activates prana shakti (vital force) in this nadi.

 During our Yoga Teacher Training courses and Yoga Retreats, we manifest proper alignment of asanas and the practice of this pranayama, which profoundly impacts the pranic body or Pranamaya Kosha.